almcc/almcc.github.io/_posts/2017-05-04-removing-older-versions-on-google-app-engine.md

 title: Removing older versions on Google App Engine
 categories: gcloud
 comments: true
+excerpt: |
+  Google App Engine holds onto older versions of your app after you push a new deployment, however there are limits (20) to how many you can keep.
 ---

 Google App Engine holds onto older versions of your app after you push a new